eugenberend/yc-exercises/README.md

 go get -u github.com/yandex-cloud/docker-machine-driver-yandex
 ```

 The plugin has been installed in `$HOME/go/bin`.
-Make sure this path is in you `PATH` environment variable.
+Make sure this path is in your `PATH` environment variable.

 Set your YC folder ID and SA key path (see Terraform section):